 Credit cards such as Visa, American Express and Master Card are acceptable at hotels, large restaurants and shops.

-Note that due to currency exchange restrictions in Argentina it is very difficult to change back pesos to dollars or euros.
+Note that due to currency exchange restrictions in Argentina it is very difficult to change back pesos to US dollars or Euros.

-Please, for that attendees that require VISA to enter the country we request to advice with enough time (at least 4 months prior the beginning of the workshop), in order to have time to manage the letter of invitation from our Dean.
-See the need of VISA for your counrty of origin from this web page of the inmigration department: https://www.migraciones.gov.ar/accesible/indexdnm.php?visas ('No Requiere Visa', VISA not needed; 'Requiere Visa', VISA needed)
+Please, for attendees that require VISA to enter the country we require enough time (at least 4 months prior to the beginning of the workshop), in order to prepare the letter of invitation from our Dean.
+See the need of VISA for your country of origin from this web page of the inmigration department: https://www.migraciones.gov.ar/accesible/indexdnm.php?visas ('No Requiere Visa', VISA not needed; 'Requiere Visa', VISA needed)

-Citizens of the United States, Canada and Australia visiting the country, before joining the Argentina must pay the “Reciprocity Fee” being a requirement of admission to visit the country.
+Citizens of the United States, Canada and Australia visiting the country, before entering Argentina must pay the “Reciprocity Fee”.
 The payment should be done by credit card following the instructions in http://www.migraciones.gov.ar/accesible/templates/reciprocidad/reciprocidad.htm

-September is Autumn time in Argentina.
+September is Spring time in Argentina.
 Mean climate conditions in Buenos Aires City are Current Weather in Buenos Aires and 4-Day Forecast: http://www.smn.gov.ar/?mod=pronografico&id=2&var=capitalfederal